-We are the oldest independent Jewish Museum in Germany.
+We are the oldest municipal Jewish Museum in Germany.
 On 9 November 1988 Federal Chancellor Helmut Kohl opened the museum on the occasion of the 50th anniversary of the November Pogrom.
 The history of the museum, however, extends much further back.

 The Museum of Jewish Antiquities